 More generally, the input and output parameter values may be complex functions of other parameters, and may have probability distributions associated with them.

 This annex addresses mechanisms and approaches for building SysML profiles to enable property-based requirements.
-While examples of property-based requirement profiles are provided in this annex, these are not to be considered to be normative or even authoritative.
-Instead, they are intended to be illustrative of the kind of extensions that a sophisticated user may find desirable.
+While examples of property-based requirement profiles are provided in this annex, these are not to be considered normative or even authoritative.
+Instead, they are intended to be illustrative of the kind of extensions that some users may find desirable.
 Ultimate responsibility for the compatibility of any property-based requirement profile with a particular requirements management process or toolset rests fully with the user.